lukasmartinelli/gemeindedb/README.md

 # Open Data Statistics about Swiss Communities

-Raw data from the [BFS](http://www.bfs.admin.ch/) about swiss communities available as TSV downloads.
+Data from the [BFS](http://www.bfs.admin.ch/) about swiss communities available as TSV downloads.
 The TSV format makes it easy to get started with the data and doing some real work with it instead of looking through XLSX files.